 You are now ready to configure OpenWRT.

 Open OpenWRT's web console LuCI at http://192.168.1.1/ and sign in with a blank password.

 Navigate to System -> Administration and change the root password.

 Each radio in the Wireless Overview is followed by a row with the wireless network that the radio is associated with.

-Radio0 operates the 5 GHz band for the 802.11 n, ac wireless networks.
+Radio0 operates the 5 GHz band for the 802.11 n or ac wireless networks.

-Radio2 is for radar detection in the extra 5 GHz DFS channels, but I believe it's not supported by the open source WiFi driver.
+Radio2 is used for radar detection in the extra 5 GHz DFS channels with a small antenna that's inside the housing of the WRT3200ACM, but I believe it's not supported by the open source WiFi driver.
 We will leave it alone.

 Click the Edit button of the default wireless network with SSID: OpenWRT in the row below radio1 Marvell 88W8964 802.11bgn.

 In the popup window there are two levels of tabs, that unfortunately have the same names.
 Let's deal with the topmost row of tabs under Device Configuration first.

 In the General Setup tab set Mode to "N", Channel to "Auto" and Width to "20 MHz".